-Attacking player: a player on the team who is currently in possession of the ball.
+Attacking player: a player on the team in possession.

-Defending player: a player on the other team (the team without the ball).
+Defending player: a player on the team not in possession.

-Touch: Contact on any part of the body between a player in possession of the ball and a defending player.
-A touch includes contact on the ball, hair or clothing, and can be made by a defending player or by the player in possession of the ball.
+Touch: Contact on any part of the body between a player holding the ball and a defending player.
+A touch includes contact on the ball, hair or clothing, and can be made by a defending player or the player holding the ball.
 You get six of these before having to turn over the ball to the other team.

-Tap: The method of commencing the match, recommencing the match after half-time and after a touchdown has been scored.
+Tap: The method of commencing the match, recommencing the match after half-time and after a try has been scored.
 It is also a method of recommencing play when a penalty is awarded.

 Mark: The location on the field where the touch was made and the rollball is to be performed, or where a tap is to be taken for a penalty.

-Touchdown: The act of scoring.
-You must place the ball down on or over the scoreline (in the touchdown zone).
+Try: The act of scoring.
+You must place the ball down on or over the tryline (in the in-goal area).
 It's worth one (1) point.

-Acting-Half (a.k.a. "the half"): The player who takes possession of the ball after a rollball.
-The acting-half can't score a touchdown; and if they get touched with the ball in their hands, their team loses possession of the ball.
+The Half: The player who takes possession of the ball after a rollball.
+The half can't score a try; and if they try to, or get touched with the ball in their hands, their team loses possession of the ball.

 Ruck: Area where the rollball occurs with the ball carrier, the defender and the acting-half.